ruisp666/udacity_projects/DeepRL/Project1 Navigation/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the direcotry where you are running the python notebook.
+2. Place the file in the directory where you are running the python notebook.

 ### Instructions

 Although one can quickly get the agent to train by following the steps on `Navigation.ipynb`, it is important to note that when loading the agent (line "from model import Agent"):
-1. The agent is dependent on the replay buffer class and on the Qnetwork from the network module.
+1. The agent depends on the replay buffer class and on the Qnetwork from the network module.
-2. The neural network architecture is implemented on the Qnetwork class, but its optimization is carried in the agent class.
+2. The neural network architecture is implemented in the Qnetwork class, but its optimisation is carried in the agent class.